maizeatlas/spears/README.md

 2. **2_SAEGUS_to_MACH_format.R**

-Takes output from 1_SAEGUS.py (formatted as described above) and reformats for use in MACH.
-Creates a subfolder in the working directory called MACH and within this subfolder creates a folder for each chromosome.
-In each chromosome folder, it creates 4 input files that are used by MACH for imputation: 1) founders_chrom_n.haplos, 2) founders_chrom_n.snps, 3) simdata_chrom_n.dat, 4) simdata_chrom_n.PED.
+Takes output from 1_SAEGUS.py (formatted as described above) and reformats for use in MaCH.
+Creates a subfolder in the working directory called MaCH and within this subfolder creates a folder for each chromosome.
+In each chromosome folder, it creates 4 input files that are used by MaCH for imputation: 1) founders_chrom_n.haplos, 2) founders_chrom_n.snps, 3) simdata_chrom_n.dat, 4) simdata_chrom_n.PED.

 * **Required Input Files**
   * Simulated output (from 1_SAEGUS.py) (example: simuPOP_n1000.csv)